tonygustafsson/directory-switcher/README.md

 ## Settings example

-You should not include the path to the working space.
+You should not include the path to the working directory.
+Use relative paths.
+The recommendation is to add these settings to ./.vscode/settings.json in the project you are working on, so that you can have different paths for different projects.

 ```
 {